timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 `main.go` will be responsible for loading anything configurable in your web app and passing those configuration options into the other layers.
-There are many different options for storing your app's configuration, personally I store mine in json files using [small configuration library](https://github.com/timshannon/config) I wrote.
+There are many different options for storing your app's configuration, personally I store mine in json files using a [small configuration library](https://github.com/timshannon/config) I wrote.
 If you want many options including environment variables, TOML, YAML, or JSON , check out  Steve Francia's excellent [Viper library](https://github.com/spf13/viper).

 Below is an example of townsourced's config file to give you an idea of the types of options you may put in there: